Lemon Meringue Pie Recipe

 - Bake the pie for 8-10 minutes, or until meringue is golden brown.

-- Cool completely, for at least 2-3 hours, before serving.
+- Cool completely on wire rack at room temperature, 1-2 hours, before serving.